NLCR/CZIDLO/README.md

 This archive should contain following files:
 - `README.rm` - this file
 - `web.war` - web interface module
 - `api.war` - API module
 - `oaiPmhProvider.war` - OAI-PMH provider module
 - `processDataServer.war` - application to access logs and outputs of processes
-- `initDatabase_4.4-4.5.sql` - sql script for database initialization (only the core database, does NOT include database for processes and OAI Adapter xsl transformations)
+- `initDatabase_4.4-4.6.sql` - sql script for database initialization (only the core database, does NOT include database for processes and OAI Adapter xsl transformations)
 - `updateDatabase-2.0-2.2_to_2.3-3.0.sql` - sql script for upgrading core database (from CZIDLO versions 2.0, 2.1 or 2.2 to versions 2.3, 2.4 or 3.0)
 - `updateDatabase-2.3-3.0_to_4.1.sql` - sql script for upgrading core database (from versions 2.3, 2.4 or 3.0 to version 4.1)
 - `updateDatabase_4.1_to_4.2.2.sql` - sql script for updating core database (from version 4.1 to version 4.2.2).
 - `databaseUpgrader-4.2.2.jar` - java program that replaces plaintext passwords with their encrypted form.
 - `updateDatabase_4.2.2_to_4.3.sql` - sql script for updating core database (from version 4.2.2 to version 4.3).
-- `updateDatabase_4.3_to_4.4-4.5.sql` - sql script for updating core database (from version 4.3 to versions 4.4, 4.4.1 and 4.5).
+- `updateDatabase_4.3_to_4.4-4.6.sql` - sql script for updating core database (from version 4.3 to versions 4.4, 4.4.1, 4.5 and 4.6).
 - `solr-7.2.1-czidlo.zip` - zip archive containing solr server with CZIDLO configuration
 - `cliUtils.jar` - command line application with some utilities

 It is NOT sufficient only to run this script to update database.
 Complete database upgrade is described below.

 ### Process ###

-1. Provided you have database installed and properly configured, you should first run the `initDatabase_4.4-4.5.sql` script (e. g. by psql) in order to create tables, sequences and indexes.
+1. Provided you have database installed and properly configured, you should first run the `initDatabase_4.4-4.6.sql` script (e. g. by psql) in order to create tables, sequences and indexes.

    Script also creates one administrator account (admin:admin).
-Since it is not possible yet to change user password, it is very important that this account is removed immediately after another administrator account (with publicly unknown password) is created.
+   It is very important that this account is removed immediately after another administrator account (with publicly unknown password) is created.
+Or at least the password for user 'admin' should be changed.

 2. Next step is the installation of the four web applications.
 That is done simply by copying `web.war`, `api.war`, `oaiPmhProvider.war` and `processDataServer.war` into `$TOMCAT_HOME/webapps`.
    Applications are independent so you can choose from multiple deployment options.
 For example:

    - `web.war` + `processDataServer.war` + `api.war` - if OAI-PMH functionality is not desired